traumverloren/crow-detector/README.md

 This is using a Teachable Machine model trained on images of my dogs and runs in Node.js using tfjs-node.

+🚨 Note: Runs on RPI4 with these modifications: https://github.com/yhwang/node-red-contrib-tf-model#note

 #### To run:

 - git clone the repo